aav7fl/website-legacy/_posts/2016-03-14-word-auto-journal-macro-for-lazy.md

 published: true
 ---

 <p class="intro"><span class="dropcap">A</span> few months back I was given the requirement for a project to keep some kind of journal logging the number of hours I spent on a task along with a short description.
-Because the project was deeply integrated with Microsoft products and services, I decided that it would be best to write such a journal with Microsoft Word.
-I also needed to keep a running total of time for my project.</p>
+Because the project was deeply integrated with Microsoft products and services, I decided that it would be best to write such a journal with Microsoft Word.</p>

 As is the motivation for many projects/scripts of mine, I wanted to automate the process as much as possible such that I never had to think about it again [anytime soon].
-It was shortly after I had [concluded work on a previous project](/blog/making-a-book-from-facebook-messages/) that involved using Microsoft Word with macro scripts.
+This was shortly after I had [concluded work on a previous project](/blog/making-a-book-from-facebook-messages/) that involved using Microsoft Word with macro scripts.
 I was ready to learn more about its advanced features.
 I wanted an automatic running total because I would often forget to recalculate my grand total after each entry.
 There were probably other solutions that were better suited for this, but I really wanted to see how useful Microsoft Word macros (I know the evil stigma associated with macros) could be to me.

 #### Goals:

-1. Automatically insert a new blank entry for today with cursor ready to write description
+1. Automatically insert a new blank entry for today with the cursor ready to write a description
 2. The ability to total hours for all entries without the user remembering
 3. Automatically update total hours at top of document